robertorosero/pyhtonmig/Doc/library/datetime.rst

    ``tz.fromutc(datetime.utcfromtimestamp(timestamp).replace(tzinfo=tz))``.

-   :meth:`fromtimestamp` may raise :exc:`ValueError`, if the timestamp is out of the range of values supported by the platform C :cfunc:`localtime` or :cfunc:`gmtime` functions.
+   :meth:`fromtimestamp` may raise :exc:`ValueError`, if the timestamp is out of the range of values supported by the platform C :c:func:`localtime` or :c:func:`gmtime` functions.
 It's common for this to be restricted to years in 1970 through 2038.
 Note that on non-POSIX systems that include leap seconds in their notion of a timestamp, leap seconds are ignored by :meth:`fromtimestamp`, and then it's possible to have two timestamps differing by a second that yield